The Benefits Of A Dog Friendly Office

 Not only will a dog-friendly office help you recruit employees, but you’ll also have a better chance at retaining employees.
 Why would someone leave a job that allows them to bring their best friend to work every day?
 It seems like a pretty good deal to me.

-Dogs do a great job at contributing greatly to a relaxed and fun work environment.
+Dogs do a great job of contributing greatly to a relaxed and fun work environment.
 I mentioned before that having dogs around the workplace lifts the mood and makes everyone feel more relaxed.
 After all, we could all use a little something to boost the mood around the office.
 Whether you’re dealing with stacks and stacks of files, papers, and projects, a difficult boss, or annoying coworkers, we all have a need for an escape every once in a while.

 Like I previously mentioned, a dog is a great conversation starter.
 And since everyone around the office is already more relaxed, friendly, and in a better mood, dogs also promote collaboration and connections between employees.
 No need for an open-plan office anymore.
 That layout only forced the collaboration anyway, which led to resistance.
-With dogs around, conversation happens naturally.
+With dogs around, the conversation happens naturally.
 Employees will ask about each other’s dogs, if you don’t have your own dog you’ll spend time with someone else’s, and sometimes the dogs choose their own friends.
 Again, more teamwork and collaboration without transforming your entire office space into an overrated open office layout.

-When employees are able to bring their pets to work, their work and life balance is instantly improved.
-For so may people their dog is their life.
+When employees are able to bring their pets to work, their work and life balance are instantly improved.
+For so many people their dog is their life.
 Now their life and work can be together all day.
 No need to keep the two separate anymore.
-It’s difficult sometimes to make it through an entire work day without losing focus because you’re worried about your dog sitting at home alone or you have to text or call someone to take your dog out.
+It’s difficult sometimes to make it through an entire workday without losing focus because you’re worried about your dog sitting at home alone or you have to text or call someone to take your dog out.
 With less worry and wondering you’ll be more focused on your work in front of you.
 So, believe it or not, the dog is not a distraction.
 The dogs being at work actually prevent some distractions.

 Having your dog at the office also increases employee activity and exercise.
 There have been many studies which suggest that employee productivity, focus, and well-being is increased when they are active and take multiple brief breaks throughout their day.
 People will take their short breaks every day to take their dog out, walk around the office or outside for just a small amount of activity for both themselves and their dog, and occasionally get up from their desk chair to offer their dog food or water.
 These short, active breaks become necessary and completely natural because they’re for your pet.
 You won’t even realize that it improves your productivity as well.